 \subsection{Related Topics}

-In addition to TL, other efforts have been made to benefit RL by leveraging different forms of supervision, usually under different problem settings.
-In this section, we briefly discuss other techniques that are relevant to TL, by analyzing the differences, as well as the connections between TL and these relevant techniques, which we hope can further clarify the scope of this survey.
+In addition to TL, other efforts have been made to benefit RL by leveraging different forms of supervision.
+In this section, we briefly discuss other techniques that are relevant to TL by analyzing the differences and connections between transfer learning and these relevant techniques, which we hope can further clarify the scope of this survey.